mustafamunawar/docs/git-github-help/git-help.md

 - If user is owner of the repository or has write access to it then just 'clone' it directly to his local machine and push to it.
 This is not recommended workflow.

 - If the repository doesn't belong to user and he has no write-access then he has to copy the repository in his account on Github by 'forking' it.
 Once forked the original is referred to as 'upstream'.
 The user now clone his copy of upstream to his local machine and works as usual.

 - forking is available on Github but it is not available on BitBucket.
 Only direct collaborators allowed.

+### Git Clone details

+- When you clone a repository through Git it clones a repository into a newly created directory, creates remote-tracking branches for each branch in the cloned repository (can be listed using git branch -r), `and creates and checks out an initial branch that is forked from the cloned repository’s currently active branch`.
+It looks like we only have access to the main branch locally and that we have to remotely checkout the other branches.
+The Git already has tracking information for all the remote branches following the clone.
+We can access any of the branches with a simple checkout `git checkout branchname`.

+- if you want other than remote's currently active branch then use `git clone --branch <branchname> <remote-repo-url>`.
+It will create RTB for all branches of remote but checks out the specified branch in local workspace.

+- if you reall like to clone only one branch (ond RTB for only that branch) then use:
+  `git clone --branch <branchname> --single-branch <remote-repo-url>` .
+Note `--branch` can be replaced by the short `-b`

 ### Push related